gocd/docs.go.cd/installation/upgrading_go.md

 The Macintosh OSX edition of Go does not support upgrades.
 You should follow the steps above to backup your data, uninstall Go/Cruise (by dragging the application into trash), and then perform a fresh installation.

-#### Solaris

-The Solaris edition of Go does not support upgrades.
-You should follow the steps above to backup your data, uninstall Go/Cruise, and then perform a fresh installation.

 ### Notes

 Use the notes from this section when upgrading to a particular version of Go.